 Are reassessment opportunities available for all summative assessments?
 Not applicable for Honours courses

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non-Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

 This course aims to:

 ■ Familiarise students with Irish and Scottish literature in the contemporary period;

 ■ Enable students to understand how this literature has been shaped by the historical power structures out of which it is produced;

 ■ Encourage students to critically engage with questions of form, representation, and language;

 ■ Consider literary texts in relation to theoretical, cultural and historical contexts.

 By the end of this course students will be able to:

-■ deal with change and new challenges by applying their disciplinary skills and knowledge to previously unfamiliar research areas and questions.
+■ Deal with new challenges by applying disciplinary skills and knowledge to previously unfamiliar research areas and questions;

 Minimum Requirement for Award of Credits